Passive income dividend investing involves much less time and risk than other passive income strategies.

 For most companies, dividends are paid every three months according to a fixed amount for every share you own.
 There are companies that pay dividends twice or once a year, or even twelve times a year but these are the exception rather than the rule.

-Investing in these companies that pay regular dividends is likely the most popular passive income strategy.
+Investing in these companies that pay regular dividends is the most popular passive income strategy among investors, especially those on a fixed income.
 Depending on how much you have invested in dividend-paying companies and how much the company pays per share, you can build a strong income without having to do much of anything.